 Ferdinando Fava - Università di Padova

-Laura Lieto - Università degli Studi di Napoli
+Laura Lieto - Università Federico II di Napoli

 Davide Ponzini - Politecnico di Milano